arsari/AnalyticsWeb/README.md

 Google Analytics 4 (GA4) and Adobe Analytics (AA) are the most used tools for a comprehensive and flexible approach to website and apps analytics.
 To implement GA4 and AA on our website, will need to follow these steps:

-* Create a GA4 property or AA datastream in our corresponding tool account.
+- Create a GA4 property or AA data stream in our corresponding tool account.
-* Set up our GA4 and AA tracking code on our website.
+- Set up our GA4 and AA tracking code on our website.
-* Verify the GA4 and AA installation.
+- Verify the GA4 and AA installation.
-* Configure our GA4 property reports and AA analysis warehouse dashboard settings.
+- Configure our GA4 property reports and AA analysis warehouse dashboard settings.
-* Start tracking our website traffic.
+- Start tracking our website traffic.

 Overall, implementing GA4 and AA on our website involves creating a new property and data stream, adding the tracking code to our website, verifying our installation, configuring our analytics settings, and tracking our website traffic.